getsentry/Reaper-iOS/README.md

 A framework for detecting dead code at runtime.
 Read more about it in the [launch blog post](https://www.emergetools.com/blog/posts/dead-code-detection-with-reaper).

+The framework detects the set of classes that are used, and the `Scripts` directory in this repo contains a program to determine the set of all possible types that reaper can detect.
+The difference of these sets are the unused types.

 ## Installation

 ### Swift Package Manager